 Based on the emerging success of the smallpox programme, in 1974, the World Health Organization (WHO) launched the Expanded Programme on Immunization (EPI).
 The initial EPI goals were to ensure that every child received protection against six childhood diseases (i.e. tuberculosisTuberculosis (TB) A disease caused by the bacterium Mycobacterium tuberculosis.
 The bacteria usually attack the lungs.
 But, TB bacteria can attack any part of the body such as the kidney, spine, and brain.
 If not treated properly, TB disease can be fatal., polio, diphtheria, pertussis, tetanus and measles) by the time they were one year of age and to give tetanus toxoid vaccinationsTetanus toxoid (TT) vaccine A preparation of tetanus toxoid used to immunize against tetanus.
 When given to women of childbearing age, vaccines that contain tetanus toxoid (TT or Td) not only protect women against tetanus, but also prevent neonatal tetanus in their newborn infants. to women to protect them and their newborns against tetanus.

 Since then, new vaccines have become available.
 Some of them, such as hepatitis BHepatitis B A viral infection of the liver that is transmitted through contact with blood or other body fluids that are infected with the hepatitis B virus.
 Some infections, especially those acquired in infancy, can become chronic and result in cirrhosis and primary liver cancer in adulthood., rotavirusRotavirus A group of viruses that cause diarrhea (rotaviral gastroenteritis) in children., Haemophilus influenzae type b (Hib)Haemophilus influenzae type b (Hib) Bacteria that can cause serious invasive illnesses, such as pneumonia and meningitis; most common in children and persons who are immune compromised (less able to fight off infections).
 Hib is one of six types of bacteria that are major causes of bacterial meningitis in unimmunized infants. and pneumococcal vaccines, Human Papillomavirus vaccine, are recommended by the WHO for global use.
-Others, such as yellow feverYellow fever An infectious viral tropical disease transmitted by mosquitoes and characterized by high fever, jaundice, and gastrointestinal bleeding. vaccine, Typhoid conjugate vaccine, Ebola vaccine is recommended in countries where disease burden data indicate they should be used.
+Others, such as yellow feverYellow fever An infectious viral tropical disease transmitted by mosquitoes and characterized by high fever, jaundice, and gastrointestinal bleeding. vaccine, Typhoid conjugate vaccine, Ebola vaccine are recommended in countries where disease burden data indicate they should be used.